Originally written on April 27, 2021. Updated April 16, 2022

 According to popular beliefs, rain that accumulates during a soft, light drizzle can be used in rituals for calming and meditation, while the water that fills your jar in the middle of a late-night, thunder-and-lightning deluge is going to have a lot of energy in it.

-This moon is also known as the Pink Moon and, lthough we wish this name had to do with the color of the Moon, the reality is not quite as mystical or mysterious.
+This moon is also known as the Pink Moon and, although we wish this name had to do with the color of the Moon, the reality is not quite as mystical or mysterious.

 In truth, April’s full Moon often corresponded with the early springtime blooms of a certain wildflower native to eastern North America, Wild Ground Phlox, also known as Moss Phlox (Phlox subulata) as they cover the ground like a pink blanket, that often bloom around the time of April’s Full Moon.